 The programme support is aligned to UNDP Strategic Plan for 2018-2021, outcome 3 on building resilience to shocks and crises.
 As described above, UN interventions seek to reduce humanitarian needs and work towards strengthening: (a) the understanding of disaster risk, (b) governance for risk reduction, and (c) preparedness, response and resilient recovery capacity integrating the principles of building back better (BBB).

-In addition to supporting the strengthening of national level coordination capacities, the programme support emphasizes strengthening district-level cluster coordination, among other capacity building interventions.
+In addition to supporting the strengthening of national level coordination capacities, the programme support emphasizes strengthening district-level cluster coordination, among other capacity building interventions and finding space to influence risk reduction work in the orientation of clusters.
 The districts exhibit poor cluster coordination, have limited and disaggregated risk data, and limited knowledge of the minimum initial services package for effective response.
 These limitations have a ripple effect retarding the achievement of development outcomes in several other sectors including food and nutrition security, health and environment.

 The PS will foster partnerships with other UN agencies and NGOs to address these challenges in an integrated manner using the systems approach, in pursuance of UNDAF Priority 3, which calls upon UN Agencies to work collectively towards achieving increasing household level food and nutrition security, equitable access to healthy ecosystems and WASH and resilient livelihoods (UNDAF 2019-2023: Outcome 7).